AliceMadama/BDTProject2023/README.md

 ---
 **Telegram Bot**

 The name of the bot is @routecalculatorBDT_bot.
 It should be used only when running the bot files, as the function bot_polling() must be in use for it to communicate with the user.
+More detailed documentation is found within the code.

 > **Warning**
 > You should have Firefox installed on your running device for the code to produce a proper Folium graph